arschles/go-in-5-minutes/README.md

 # Requests For New Screencasts

-If you'd like to see a topic covered in a future screencast, please [submit an issue](https://github.com/arschles/go-in-5-minutes/issues) with the `request a screencast` label.
-Make sure to include a good description of what topic(s) you'd like to see!
+I have some ideas for topics to cover, but if you want to see some topics covered in a future screencast, I can't guarantee I'll cover it, but I will consider it.
+Please [submit an issue](https://github.com/arschles/go-in-5-minutes/issues) with the `request a screencast` label and make sure to include a good description on what you want to see!

 # Issues With Code, Documentation, etc...